Singapore probes drones at airport that disrupted 63 flights

 Some observers said the incursions, which happened on two occasions and less than a week from each other, could signal the involvement of more sophisticated groups.

-Mark Yong, chief executive of Garuda Robotics, took the vast media coverage on the dangers of flying drones around the airport into account.
+Mark Yong, chief executive of Garuda Robotics, took vast media coverage on the dangers of flying drones around the airport into account.

-“Since this is a repeat event… there is a good chance that this is not an accidental airspace intrusion or an ignorant drone operator,” he said.
+“Since this is a repeat event … there is a good chance that this is not an accidental airspace intrusion or an ignorant drone operator,” he said.

 Unauthorized drone activity is dangerous around airports because of the risk of collision with planes that are taking off and landing.

 Drones cannot be flown within 5 kilometers (3.1 miles) of airports or military bases in Singapore without a permit.
-The offence carries a maximum penalty of a year’s jail term and a fine of 20,000 Singapore dollars.
+The offense carries a penalty of up to a year in jail and a fine of 20,000 Singapore dollars.

 Changi Airport is among the world’s busiest.
 It handled a record 65.6 million passengers last year, but its executives have named rising fuel prices and trade tensions as challenges going forward.